awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-controls.md

 ## Disallow Actions as a Root User<a name="disallow-root-auser-actions"></a>

 Secures your AWS accounts by disallowing account access with root user credentials, which are credentials of the account owner that allow unrestricted access to all resources in the account\.
 Instead, we recommend that you create AWS Identity and Access Management \(IAM\) users for everyday interaction with your AWS account\.
-This is a preventive guardrail with strongly recommended guidance\.
-By default, this guardrail is not enabled\.
+This is a preventive control with strongly recommended guidance\.
+By default, this control is not enabled\.

-The artifact for this guardrail is the following SCP\.
+The artifact for this control is the following SCP\.

 ```
 {